asciamanna/iTunesLibraryParser/README.md

 var tracks = library.Tracks
 // returns all tracks in the iTunes Library

+var albums = library.Albums
+// returns all albums in the iTunes Library

 var playlists = library.Playlists
 // returns all playlists in the iTunes Library
 ```